C0hErYl/YTvid_storage/README.md

 ## **📜 License**
 This project is **open-source** and free to use.

-use render image success deployment:
+test1: (issue: bad bot - need sign in) use render image success deployment:
 ![render image success deployment](image.png)

+to fix that in test 2